grafana/grafana/docs/sources/enterprise/saml/configure-saml.md

 ---
-title: 'SAML Configuration in Grafana'
+title: 'Configure SAML authentication in Grafana'
-menuTitle: 'SAML Configuration'
+menuTitle: 'Configure SAML'
 description: 'This contains information on how to configure SAML authentication in Grafana'
 keywords: ['grafana', 'saml', 'documentation', 'saml-configuration']
 aliases: ['/docs/grafana/latest/auth/saml/']
 weight: 40
 ---

-# SAML Configuration
+# Configure SAML authentication in Grafana

 The table below describes all SAML configuration options.
 Continue reading below for details on specific options.
-Like any other Grafana configuration, you can apply these options as [environment variables]({{< relref "../administration/configuration.md#configure-with-environment-variables" >}}).
+Like any other Grafana configuration, you can apply these options as [environment variables]({{< relref "../../administration/configuration.md#configure-with-environment-variables" >}}).

 | Setting                                                    | Required | Description                                                                                                                                                                                         | Default       |
 | ---------------------------------------------------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |